 - click Add Column

 Awesome.
-You now have your first column that you can monitor, in order to see if people actively discuss about your topic.
+You now have the first column that you can monitor, in order to see if people actively discuss about your topic.

 Repeat this process for all the other topic ideas that you had.